 Creating a project plan for your site

-To help you determine the direction your site should take, look at established websites in your sector.
-Once you’ve decided on the broad purpose of your website, you can think about specific elements you want to include.
+To figure out which direction to take, check out websites in your industry.
+Once you know the general purpose of your site, you can start thinking about the specific features you want to include.

-Your nice-to-have list should include features that would improve your website but aren’t critical for it to function.
-These are elements you’ll include only if they fit within your budget.
-Speaking of which, set a realistic budget at this stage, considering how much you can afford to spend and what you expect to achieve for that investment.
+The nice-to-haves are features that would improve your site, but aren’t essential.
+You’ll include these if they fit your budget.
+Speaking of budget, set a realistic one now, keeping in mind what you can afford and what you expect to get for that investment.

 Once you have a basic idea of what you want your site to do, you can start thinking about how to build it.